It’s fair to say at this point that Red Dragon Inn is truly one of the great games out there.

 Erin the Ever-Changing (Found in The Red Dragon Inn: Allies – Erin the Ever-Changing)

-Erin’s deck is pretty cool.
-She’s an elven druid who can transform into different forms, each with their own abilities:
+Erin is an elven druid who can transform into different forms, each with their own abilities:

 - Elf: No effects